milanhirani27/EmailViewer/README.md

 > - You can find video recordings in the 'screenshots' folder on Github.

 ---

+#### Notes

+> - Generate the webClientId from Firebase and insert it into the AuthScreen.js file.

+> - Generate an app password using the following URL: "https://myaccount.google.com/apppasswords" and place it into the dashboard.js file.

+---

 ## Setp 3: Start Metro

 ```bash